“Without the right tools, little is possible. With the right ones, everything is.”

 4. Make real connections.
 Just because you’re online does not mean you can sit in your basement and write all day and night.
 The online world runs off personal connections, just like everything else in life.
 Communicate with people over social media, skype and yes, in person.
 Get out and spend time with people in the flesh.
 Go on workouts, grab some beers (maybe even get drunk) or have them over for a dinner party.

 People want to help people they know.
 My friends and I link to each other all the time.
-I’d only link to them if they nailed the first three things above (which they do in a huge way – that’s exactly why I’m sharing Corbett’s course with you below).
+I’d only link to them if they nailed the first three things above (which they do in a huge way – that’s exactly why I’m sharing Corbett’s community and tools with you below).
 But it’s rare that I’ll promote someone who satisfies the first three, but stops short of the fourth.
 Everyone wants to help their friends.
 Go make some.

 So there are the four pillars to build a blog that matters.
 Easy enough, right?